 Douglas B. Weibel received his B.S. degree in chemistry in 1996 from the University of Utah (with Prof. C. Dale Poulter).
 From 1996-1997 he

-Doug has consulted for a range of public and privately-held companies in the areas of biotechnology, nanotechnology, law, and entertainment.
-He has participated in a range of advisory positions, including on-going roles in advising the Food and Drug Administration and the Department of Defense.
+Doug has consulted for a range of public and privately-held companies in the areas of biotechnology, materials science, and law, and has participated in a range of advisory positions, including on-going roles with the Food and Drug Administration and the Department of Defense.

 His research interests span the fields of biochemistry, biophysics, chemistry, materials science and engineering, and microbiology.